flutter/website/src/docs/testing/common-errors.md

 ```

 In the above example, the `Column` tries to be wider than the space the `Row` (its parent) can allocate to it, causing an overflow error.
 Why does the `Column` try to do that?
-To understand this layout behavior, you need to know how Flutter Framework performs layout:
+To understand this layout behavior, you need to know how Flutter framework performs layout:

 <!-- TODO: Fix the blockquote style -->
 >"_To perform layout, Flutter walks the render tree in a depth-first traversal and **passes down size constraints** from parent to child… Children respond by **passing up a size** to their parent object within the constraints the parent established._"  – [Flutter architectural overview](/docs/resources/architectural-overview#layout-and-rendering)